 We recall a time when singing and dancing were not done on stage to solely be entertained but was a participatory process done in concert with the rhythms of planting and harvest.
 When we work with clay we remember our connection to the Earth and its gifts.
 We bring ceremony and ritual into the work, recalling ancient practices of honoring the cardinal directions, the elements, the mountains and give thanks to the ancestors, to the future beings and to the Earth and its many teachers.
 From this perspective we can see our connection and remember our belonging within the web of life.
 This awareness of interdependence informs the PermaPeru experience.

-This 10-day immersion is open to participants who are brand new to permaculture and are looking to acquire an introductory taste of this holistic design system and also is well suited to those who have completed a Permaculture Design Course (PDC) and are looking to continue developing their skills and gain more hands-on experience with regenerative strategies.
+The immersion course is open to participants who are brand new to permaculture and are looking to acquire an introductory taste of this holistic design system and also is well suited to those who have completed a Permaculture Design Course (PDC) and are looking to continue developing their skills and gain more hands-on experience with regenerative strategies.

 “Mysterious as it may sound, permaculture is a fairly simple idea and its manifestations are everywhere you look.”

 Permaculture is a design system for living and offers solution-based methodologies for developing ecologically harmonious, efficient, productive and resilient systems that can be used by anyone, anywhere.
 Permaculture offers design tools for manifesting good within the ecosystems that form and inform us.

 By drawing on skills and knowledge from many ecologically sound disciplines - from indigenous science to contemporary technology - permaculture offers a practical guide to creating ways of providing for our needs, including food, shelter, financial and social structures.

 Permaculture can be as sophisticated or as simple as you like.
 It empowers us to be a resourceful, interconnected and conscious part of the solution to the many problems facing us, both locally and globally.